jazzschmidt/apubsub/README.md

 out the connection parameters.
 Since the client is limited to one instance, you can use the server rendered client UI on its index page to connect an additional client.

+When using custom clients, you should upgrade the http protocol to the STOMP protocol using the STOMP handshake endpoint.
+Immediately register the client, to associate a specific name - otherwise `unregistered` will be shown for every sent broadcast message.

 **Default Endpoints:**

-- `/stomp`: STOMP handshake and WebSocket upgrade
+- `/stomp`: STOMP handshake and WebSocket upgrade; SockJS compatible
 - `/app/register`: registering the client
 - `/app/broadcast`: sending a broadcast message
 - `/topic/broadcast`:  subscription of broadcast messages